 Because filing a claim can be complicated, Hoffman Law Firm’s personal injury attorneys are here to help!
 If you’ve been injured, contact our team today to schedule a free consultation.

-How Are Lost Wages Defined?
+How Are Lost Wages Defined in South Carolina?

 - Hourly wages